Yaseminh/Postcode_Lotterie/senior-fullstack.md

 Performance:
 The code may not be the most efficient, especially for large arrays.
 Since indexOf is called repeatedly for each element, it can have a worst case O(n²) time complexity.
+// We redefine the Array.prototype.unique method with Set.
-// Array.prototype.unique yöntemini Set ile yeniden tanımlıyoruz Array.prototype.unique = function() {
+Array.prototype.unique = function() {
   return [...new Set(this)];
 };